dalibo/emaj/docs/en/extractionFunctions.rst

 SQL script generation to replay logged updates
 ----------------------------------------------

 Log tables contain all needed information to replay updates.
-Therefore, it is possible to generate SQL statements corresponding to all updates that occurred between two marks or between a mark and the current situation.
+Therefore, it is possible to generate SQL statements corresponding to all updates that occurred between two marks or between a mark and the current state.
 This is the purpose of the *emaj_gen_sql_group()* function.

 So these updates can be replayed after the corresponding tables have been restored in their state at the initial mark, without being obliged to rerun application programs.